Malicious code discovered in Red Hat’s XZ tools

 (Source: screenshot / Bleepingcomputer.com)

 According to Bleepingcomputer, The script runs the ‘strings’ command on all instances of the xz executable and displays its embedded version.
-With this command, users could determine the version without running the backdoored command line.
+With this command, users might determine the version without running the backdoored command line.
 Anyone using versions 5.6.0 or 5.6.1 should “immediately upgrade to older versions without the malicious code.”
 A Microsoft software engineer named Andres Freund discovered and documented the security issue while examining slow SSH connections on a Linux box running Debian Sid (the rolling development version of the Debian distribution), Bleepingcomputer writes.

 However, the software engineer has yet to find the exact purpose of the malicious code added to the liblzma data compression library in XZ versions 5.6.0 and 5.6.1 by a sinister contributor named Jia Tan (JiaT75).
 “I have not yet analyzed precisely what is checked in the injected code to allow unauthorized access.
 As this works in a pre-authentication context, it seems likely that this would enable some form of access or other form of remote code execution,” Andres Freund said.
 He added: “Initially, launching sshd outside of systemd did not show any slowdown, despite momentarily activating the backdoor.
 This appears to be part of some countermeasures to make analysis more difficult.